 If you hang out with friends where alcohol is available, and they ask you why you are not drinking, be honest.
 Don’t try to make up an excuse for why you aren’t drinking.
 There is nothing wrong with wanting to improve your physical or mental health, avoiding hangovers, performing better at work or school, or just being tired of getting drunk.

-You don’t owe anyone an explanation as to why you are no longer drinking.
+You don’t owe anyone an explanation for why you are no longer drinking.
 You can say no without fear of losing a friend.
 Good friends will appreciate the truth.

 Also, be honest with yourself.
-Is hanging out in places where alcohol is easily accessible making sobriety more difficult?
+Does hanging out in places where alcohol is easily accessible make sobriety more difficult?
 You don’t have to put yourself in situations that may trigger a relapse.
 It is okay to avoid bars and parties when you are sober.
 You may find going to a bar and watching everyone else drink and act wild is no longer your kind of fun.

 Create a New Kind of Fun

-Getting sober means, you get to start trying new activities that give you the same results alcohol gave you, like stress relief and laughter.
+Getting sober means trying new activities that give you the same results alcohol gave you, like stress relief and laughter.
 There are thousands of options.
 Pick one and invite your friends to join you.
 Most likely, several of your friends are looking for something new too.

 Whether you want an adrenaline rush or a relaxing, low-key evening, there is no shortage of activities.
 Examples include rock climbing, hiking, zip-lining, watching a movie, fishing, gaming, or learning a new skill.